« Back to the Guide to Tamarindo

 Arriving by plane

 Most visitors will be arriving by plane, so we’ll assume that’s your plan as well.
 There are two international airports in Costa Rica one in San Jose and one in Liberia.
 They don’t look terribly far away from each other on a map, but they are (especially with Costa Rica’s roads), so if you are visiting Tamarindo, we would suggest flying to Liberia (airport code: LIR).
 It’s a short 45 minute drive from the Liberia airport to Tamarindo.
-On the other hand, San Jose (which can at times has cheaper flights) is about a 6 hour drive to Tamarindo.
-You can also hop on a regional plane (Nature Air or Sansa) and fly from San Jose to Liberia (or even Tamarindo!), but it’s much easier to fly directly to Liberia.
+On the other hand, San Jose (which can at times has cheaper flights) is about a 5-6 hour drive to Tamarindo.

-United, Southwest, Delta, American Airlines (and more) all fly to Liberia (via Texas, LA or Miami in most cases).
+United, Southwest, Delta, American Airlines (and many more) all fly to Liberia International Airport.

 The Liberia airport is brand new and very nice, so it’s really easy to navigate and get around.

 Our favorite mode of transportation in Costa Rica is van service.
 There are tons of vans available at all times and they are reliable and clean.
-Transportation from the airport will run you around $100 (plus tip).
+Transportation from the airport will run you around $120 (plus tip).
 If you want to hail a van, you can do that at the airport, or if you want to have one set up ahead of time (our recommendation) we would be happy to help set that up for you!
-Drop us an email and we’ll let you know what information we’ll need to get that booked for you, it’s super easy.
+Fill out this form and we’ll get you a quote from our favorite shuttle company and help get you set up with your reservation, it’s super easy.

-If you are renting a car, there are a few car rental locations near the airport, but we have never used any of them, so we do not have a whole lot of advice on that front.
-We have rented a number of times in Tamarindo from Economy and Adobe.
+If you are renting a car, there are a few car rental locations near the airport, and in Tamarindo, we have used Adobe a number of times and highly recommend them.

-The drive to Tamarindo is about 45-55 minutes long and you will get to see a wide variety of Guanacaste (north west Costa Rica) along the route.
+The drive to Tamarindo is about 45-75 minutes long and you will get to see a wide variety of Guanacaste (north-west Costa Rica) along the route.
 Be sure to look around, it’s a beautiful country!